 You solve problems based on mental and emotional intelligence

 Be resilient and develop a realistic plan that can carry you through tough times.
-Because in some unfortunate instances, you won’t be able to handle your emotional strength, especially when life brings you too much pain.
-Remember to trust yourself and the process of becoming emotionally healthy because you deserve better.
+Because in some unfortunate instances, you won’t be able to handle your expressive strength, especially when life brings you too much pain.
+Remember to trust God yourself and the process of becoming emotionally healthy because you deserve better.